 My thesis?
 A study on game interaction through peripherals, (badly) mimicking current VR trends around the time the Leap Motion was a shiny new prototype.
 At the same time as a senior game development project I took the role of designing, voice acting, composing, and modeling for.
 Hot on the heels of what that project was supposed to be, before scheduling conflicts dissolved the original team and forced the project onto the backburner.
 More nearly-all-nighters than I can remember.
 This was about the time I said my brain and body need breaks from all that output.

 A smoldering ember remained as I sought employment through freelance web development, 3D modeling, whatever I could.
-Other projects were started, and some are still in progress, but the ember never consumed me in a blaze of motivation like that old backburnered project from college, The Origin.
+Other projects were started, and some are still in progress, but the ember never consumed me in a blaze of motivation like that old backburnered project from college.
 I'd say it was an acre or two each and not my entire world.

 Eventually, after landing more stable employment I thought to myself: What happened?
 Where'd the spark go?
 You made that one thing as a job but what about the games you reeeally want to make?
-My fiancee concurred, having already started her own passion-fueled project utilizing her wealth of skills.
-Considering the amount of time/energy a brand new game would take to bring to fruition myself, I thought The Origin needed to come out of retirement.
+My SO concurred, having already started her own passion-fueled project utilizing her wealth of skills.
+Considering the amount of time/energy a brand new game would take to bring to fruition myself, I thought the backburnered project needed to come out of retirement.
 That way I'd have a head start on giving that smoldering ember some oxygen, bringing it to a full flame.

 Marching Over Coals